Skip to content

 Resolution Scaling

-Given any input image, the model will first find the closest aspect ratio and then scale it to the desired resolution
+Given any input image, the model first finds the closest supported aspect ratio, then scales to the target resolution.

-As a result, the output resolution will be the closest supported aspect ratio to the desired resolution
+As a result, output resolution is the closest supported ratio to your requested size.

 Note